3 April, 2024

 Macau Guide, Macao Travel Tips: Hong Kong-Zhuhai-Macau Bridge, Bus To Macau

-Getting To Macau
+How To Get To Macau

 How To Get From Hong Kong To Macau By Ferry

-Most people know about the ferry from Hong Kong Macau Ferry Terminal in Sheung Wan, but you can also get the ferry from the Kowloon China Ferry Terminal in Tsim Sha Tsui and Hong Kong International Airport’s SkyPier.
+Most people know about the ferry from Hong Kong Macau Ferry Terminal in Sheung Wan, but you can also catch the ferry from the Kowloon China Ferry Terminal in Tsim Sha Tsui and Hong Kong International Airport’s SkyPier.
 There are two ferry operators to choose from:

 How To Get From Hong Kong To Macau By Bus